 Learning you need brain surgery is overwhelming, yet you still need to stay focused to make difficult decisions.
 As you navigate this journey, you can depend on Ali H. Mesiwala, MD, FAANS, for more than his surgical skills and experience.
 Having worked closely with many patients, Dr. Mesiwala understands your stress and offers the support you need before surgery and throughout your recovery.
-If you need to learn more about brain surgery, call one of the four offices in Newport Beach, Marina del Rey, Rancho Cucamonga, and San Bernardino, California, or book an appointment online today.
+If you need to learn more about brain surgery, call one of the four offices in Newport Beach, Marina del Rey, and Rancho Cucamonga, California, or book an appointment online today.

 Dr. Mesiwala performs emergency brain surgery for life-threatening conditions such as an aneurysm, subdural hematoma, or hemorrhagic stroke.
 In all other cases, he first reviews your medical history, does a physical exam, and completes extensive neurological evaluations and diagnostic imaging.